M-Media-Group/le-chat/docs/src/content/docs/notifications.md

 ---
 title: Notifications
-description: Documentation for Laravel Chat notifications.
+description: Documentation for Le Chat notifications.
 ---

 ## Introduction
-Laravel Chat provides a powerful notification system that allows you to send notifications to chat participants when certain events occur, such as when a new message is sent or when a participant is added to a chatroom.
+Le Chat provides a powerful notification system that allows you to send notifications to chat participants when certain events occur, such as when a new message is sent or when a participant is added to a chatroom.

 ## Checking a Participant's Notifiability
 Because a participant can be linked to any model or no model at all, it may or may not be notifiable.
 To determine this you'd need to check if the model uses the Laravel `Notifiable` trait.

-Laravel Chat provides a convenient method to check if a `ChatParticipant` is linked to a model that is notifiable:
+Le Chat provides a convenient method to check if a `ChatParticipant` is linked to a model that is notifiable:
 ```php
 if ($chatParticipant->is_notifiable) {
     // The linked model is notifiable, so you can send notifications to it with $chatParticipant->participatingModel->notify();